Vietnam.vn - Nền tảng quảng bá Việt Nam

 Oma tuna, a Pacific bluefin tuna, is known as the “black diamond” of the sushi world.
 Thanks to its diet of fatty squid and saury, combined with its cold-water habitat, Oma tuna has the perfect amount of fat and is a top choice for sashimi lovers.

-In 2019, a 278 kg Oma tuna was sold at the market for US$3.1 million, becoming the most expensive fish sold since statistics began in 1999.
+In 2019, a 278 kg Oma tuna was sold at the market for 3.1 million USD, becoming the most expensive fish sold since statistics began in 1999.

-Pacific bluefin tuna are among the world's largest and fastest fish, making spectacular journeys from the waters of Japan to California.
+The Pacific bluefin tuna is one of the world's largest and fastest fish, making spectacular journeys from the waters of Japan to California.

-When overfishing reduced the fish population to less than 3%, Japan imposed strict quotas on the catch in 2017.
-And those efforts have paid off, with Pacific bluefin tuna showing signs of recovery.
+With overfishing reducing the fish population to less than 3%, Japan imposed strict quotas on catches in 2017.
+And those efforts have paid off, with the Pacific bluefin tuna showing signs of recovery.

 Ha Trang (according to NOAA, NHK, NZ Herald)